HabitatFramework/TechnicalGuide/access/access.rst

 		Create New Data Source - Select Driver dialog

-3. If you wish to enter the 'Server Name' and 'Database Name' at this stage click on **Advanced...** and enter them under the DRIVER keyword (see below for example).
-Then click *OK** to return to the 'Create New Data Source' wizard.
+3. If you wish to enter the 'Server Name' and 'Database Name' at this stage click on :guilabel:`Advanced...` and enter them under the DRIVER keyword (see below for example).
+Then click :guilabel:`OK` to return to the 'Create New Data Source' wizard.

 	.. _figALADD: